FHIR/sql-on-fhir-v2/input/pagecontent/json_schema_guidance.md

 [Discussion](https://github.com/FHIR/sql-on-fhir-v2/discussions/50)

-TODO: Define intermidiate representation of FHIR Profiles and framework to generate schemas for Avro, Protobuf, Parquet and db specific hierarchical datastructres (ClickHouse, Snowflake etc)
+TODO: Define intermediate representation of FHIR Profiles and framework to generate schemas for Avro, Protobuf, Parquet and db specific hierarchical data structures (ClickHouse, Snowflake etc)

 It should be easy to convert between JSON and binary representations.